Smoking – Man’s Biggest Killer

 Now the question arises how to quit smoking?
 Below are few tips of how to quit smoking:

-Friends and family often give support and may help you.
+Friends and family often give support.
 Smoking by others in the household makes giving up harder.
 If appropriate, try to get other household members who smoke, or friends who smoke, to stop smoking at the same time.
 A team effort of quitting smoking may be easier than going through the process all alone.

 Just remove all ash trays, lighters and cigarettes from your room.
 Don’t decorate your room with posters of actors smoking.
 Remove all images of cigarettes and smoking.
 Put up posters instead stating how harmful smoking is.